 Pay attention to the way photos and headlines scale to smaller screen sizes on mobile devices.
 Think through the features on the page that people must click on.
 Is it difficult to tap the screen and move to the next phase of the buyer’s journey?
 How can you make the process easier and the visuals more aesthetically pleasing?

 Find out, how well do you respond to customer needs from the moment they interact with your brand to the time after they make a purchase or take an action on your website?

 Are there any areas needing improvement?

 Study your competition and see what they do well in this regards.
 Match their efforts and strategies then go a step further to create something that’s even better.

-Poll your customers and find out where you’re failing.
+Where possible, poll your customers and find out where you’re failing.
 Train your employees to treat customers like gold.
-Create a brand guide but give your employees the power to think outside the box for solutions to complaints.
+Create a brand guide but give your employees the power to think outside the box for solutions to complaints from your users.